olaven/exam-pg5500/particle/README.md

-# particle
+# particle_2

-A Particle project named particle
+A Particle project named particle_2

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for particle.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for particle_2.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.